Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 Retatrutide / advanced GLP-1 use

-Add only if: NAD+, lean-mass support, or transition logic is needed.
+Layer when: NAD+, lean-mass support, or transition logic is the missing piece.

 Full guide: Retatrutide Guide